 - Do you think both runners wanted to win the race?
 How do you know? - Why did Ivan push Abel ahead of him to win the race? - 3.
-What are important things to remember when you race? - 4.
-Is the most important thing winning the race? - What would you have done and why? - 6.
+What are important things to remember when you race? - Why is winning not always the most important thing - What would you have done and why? - 6.
 How does this story relate to respecting the rights of others?